-Figure 2: Add Secure File Dialog
+Figure 3-2 Add Secure File Dialog

-- 6. Fill in the other fields and click Submit.
-The File appears in the repository. - 7.
-Select Manage > Server Settings, then click Import in the left-hand panel. - 8.
+6. Fill in the other fields and click Submit.
+The File appears in the repository.

+- 7. Select Manage > Server Settings, then click Import in the left-hand panel. - 8.
 In the right-hand panel, browse the file system to enter the catalog file you want to import.

-Figure 3: Import UI with Key File
+Figure 3-3 Import UI with Key File

-- 9. Choose the Stored Key radio button and browse the repository to find your secure file - 10.
+- 9. Choose the Stored Key radio button and browse the repository to find your secure file. - 10.
 Select your import options and click Import.

-If the key does not decrypt the catalog file, you will get an error message, otherwise the import proceeds.
+If the key does not decrypt the catalog file, you will get an error message, otherwise the import will proceed.

-Specifying an Import Key on the Command Line
+3.2.3 Specifying an Import Key on the Command Line

-Similar to the import UI, the js-import command-line utility has new options to specify the key needed to decrypt passwords in the catalog, for example, catalogs from older servers with different keys.
+Similar to the import UI, the js-import command-line utility has new options to specify the key needed to decryt passwords in the catalog, for example, catalogs from older servers with different keys.
 There are two ways to specify the import key: